virtual-labs/tool-vscode-plugin/README.md

-# Virtual Labs Experiment Authoring Plugin
+# Virtual Labs Experiment Authoring Environment

 Virtual Labs is an initiative by the Ministry of Education, Government of India that aims to provide remote-access to simulation-based Labs in various disciplines of Science and Engineering.
 It also provides free, laboratory learning experience to students through remote experimentation.

 This is a Visual Studio Code extension for authoring Virtual Labs experiments in a streamlined and user friendly way.
 It provides options that handle all the common tasks involved in experiment development.
 ## Getting Started

-1. Install the extension from the Visual Studio Code Marketplace by searching for "Virtual Labs Experiment Authoring Plugin".
+1. Install the extension from the Visual Studio Code Marketplace by searching for "Virtual Labs Experiment Authoring Environment".
 2. Open a folder in Visual Studio Code where you wish to create the experiment repository.
 3. Click on the extension icon on the left panel of Visual Studio Code.